danielinoa/articles/2025-01-01-1password-cli.md

 But by prepending `op run`
 we read in that `.env` file,
-resolve each vault item reference, and injects those values into the evironment:
+resolve each vault item reference, and injects those values into the environment:

 ```terminal
 $ op run -- swift run